Asymptotic Gaussianity via coalescence probabilities in the Hammond-Sheffield urn: Introduction

-This condition, which also appears in our Theorem \ref{mainth}, is equivalent to the validity of the Strong Renewal Theorem for the renewal process with an increment distribution $\mu$ satisfying \eqref{basic} and \eqref{nonlattice}, see Caravenna and Doney \cite{CaravennaDoney}, whose Theorem~1.4 gives necessary and sufficient conditions in terms of $\mu$ for the validity of \eqref{qas}.
-A well-known sufficient condition for \eqref{qas} is the criterion of Doney~\cite{D}
+This condition, which also appears in our Theorem \ref{mainth}, is equivalent to the validity of the Strong Renewal Theorem for the renewal process with an increment distribution $\mu$ satisfying \eqref{basic} and \eqref{nonlattice}, see \cite{CaravennaDoney}, whose Theorem~1.4 gives necessary and sufficient conditions in terms of $\mu$ for the validity of \eqref{qas}.
+A well-known sufficient condition for \eqref{qas} is the criterion of \cite{D}

 For $\frac {i-1}n \le t \le \frac{i}n$, $i,n \in \mathbb N$, let $S^{(n)}(t)$ be the linear interpolation of $S_i/\sigma_n$ and $S_{i+1}/\sigma_n$.
 Because of \eqref{sigman} and \eqref{asvar}, for all $t\ge 0$,